 If you have a computer with low specifications, you shall use Xfce or LXDE.
 You can also use MATE, KDE Plasma, Budgie, etc.

-Now, you have to choose free and open source alternatives for all the types of freeware or proprietary softwares you use.
+Now, you have to choose free and open source alternatives for all the types of freeware or proprietary software you use.

 2. Office Package

 If you want to replace Microsoft Office and use an open-source office package, you can use either LibreOffice or OpenOffice.
-LibreOffice is a free and open source software, based on OpenOffice.
+LibreOffice is free and open-source software, based on OpenOffice.
 It was developed based on the OpenOffice source code and it’s the most actively developed successor project of OpenOffice.
 You can also use Calligra Suite if you don’t want to use LibreOffice or OpenOffice.

 Recommendation: LibreOffice or OpenOffice